Find a Class

 The Eliot School offers classes to people of all ages in woodworking, sewing and yarn, fiber arts, book arts, drawing, painting, photography and other crafts and fine arts.

 19th century reports applauded the Eliot School for helping students “satisfy that instinctive desire of human beings to create.”
-Today, we still pursue the pleasures of craftsmanship and artistic creation—and continue our commitment to diversity, inclusion and equity.
+Today, we still pursue the pleasures of craftsmanship and artistic creation—and continue our commitment to art for all.

 We invite you to join us and pursue your human desire to create.

 The Eliot School inspires lifelong learning in craftsmanship and creativity for all.

 We cultivate welcoming environments where people convene across a continuum of age, economic means and backgrounds to build skills, craftsmanship and community.
 Our offerings satisfy the human desires to create, engage in self-expression and learn by doing, and its vision builds upon the school's historic role in shaping education in fine and applied arts.

 - We provide opportunities to imagine, create and build with head, hands and heart.

 - We help students learn for personal fulfillment and enjoyment.